Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed

 \section{Modeling the projection networks and detecting communities}

-The projections of bipartite networks often reveal structures made up of several complete subgraphs, some overlapping and others disjoint.
-This structure arises because nodes sharing connections to the same entities in the bipartite graph become fully connected in the projection.
-In the case of conflict networks, this projection exposes zones of different intensities of territorial dispute.
-Municipalities vertices linked to the same armed unit form complete subgraphs, reflecting areas where it exerted influence.
-When different armed groups operate in the same municipalities, the corresponding complete subgraphs overlap, creating regions of heightened connectivity in the projection.
-These areas of shared influence are denser and formed of stronger ties, increasing the likelihood that municipalities will cluster into the same community.
-In contrast, municipalities, where a single armed structure is engaged in violence against the civilian population, tend to form distinct subgraphs (even isolated), delineating the boundaries of regions where competition is negligible or conducted only through military operations.
+Projections of bipartite networks often exhibit structures formed by multiple complete subgraphs, some overlapping and others disjoint.
+This pattern arises because nodes that share neighbors in the bipartite graph become fully connected in the projection.
+In conflict networks, the projection highlights zones with different intensities of territorial dispute.
+Municipalities linked to the same armed unit form complete subgraphs that represent areas of influence.
+When different armed groups operate in the same municipalities, the corresponding subgraphs overlap, creating regions of higher connectivity.
+These shared influence areas are denser and involve stronger ties, which increases the probability that municipalities cluster into the same community.
+By contrast, municipalities where a single armed structure targeted civilians tend to form separate subgraphs, sometimes isolated, which delineates regions where competition is limited or expressed mainly through direct military operations.

-The resulting structures shed light on the dynamics of territorial competition and strategic interaction among armed actors.
-When overlapping structures dominate the networks, it suggests an environment of more dispute and shifting alignments.
-Conversely, when distinct complete graphs predominate the projection reflects a more segmented territorial arrangement.
-The interplay between overlapping and separate complete graphs in the projection captures the fragmentation and fluidity of territorial influence.
+These projected structures inform the dynamics of territorial competition and strategic interaction among armed actors.
+When overlap is pervasive, the network suggests stronger dispute and shifting alignments.
+When disjoint complete subgraphs predominate, the projection reflects a more segmented territorial arrangement.
+The balance between overlap and separation captures the fragmentation and fluidity of territorial influence.